wilsonte-umich/aws-shiny-server/README.md

     - `install-packages.yml` = a simple list of the names of the R pacakages your app requires, one line per package
     - either a single script `app.R` or two scripts `ui.R` and `server.R`

-An example packages file might be:
+An example packages file might be (notice the leading dashes):
 ```yml
 # /srv/apps/<your-app-name>/install-packages.yml
 - shiny